TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: TransNormerLLM

 \subsubsection{Lightning Attention}

 The structure of linear attention allows for efficient attention calculation with a complexity of $O(nd^2)$ through right-multiplication.
-However, for causal prediction, right-multiplication is not efficient as it necessitates \textit{cumsum} computation~\cite{hua2022transformer}, which hinders parallelism training.
+However, for causal prediction, right-multiplication is not efficient as it necessitates \textit{cumsum} computation~\citep{hua2022transformer}, which hinders parallelism training.
 As a result, during training, we continue to use the conventional left-multiplication version.
-To accelerate attention calculations, we introduce the Lightning Attention algorithm inspired by~\cite{dao2023flashattention2,dao2022flashattention}, which makes our linear attention IO-friendly.
-It computes the following expression:
+To accelerate attention calculations, we introduce the Lightning Attention algorithm inspired by~\citep{dao2023flashattention2,dao2022flashattention}, which makes our linear attention IO-friendly.
+It computes the following:

 Here, $\mathbf M$ is the attention mask which enables lower triangular causal masking and positional encoding.
 In the Lightning Attention, we split the inputs $\mathbf{Q}, \mathbf{K}, \mathbf{V}$ into blocks, load them from slow HBM to fast SRAM, then compute the attention output with respect to those blocks.
 Then we accumulate the final results.
 The computation speed is accelerated by avoiding the operations on slow HBM.
-The implementation details of Lightning Attention are shown in Algorithm~\ref{algo:lightning attention fw pseudo} for forward pass and Algorithm~\ref{algo:lightning attention bw pseudo} for backward pass.
-Note that there is a faster implementation for gradient computation that will be released in the future.
+The implementation details of Lightning Attention are shown in Appendix~\ref{app:lightning}, where Algorithm~\ref{algo:lightning attention fw pseudo} for forward pass and Algorithm~\ref{algo:lightning attention bw pseudo} for backward pass.